Success the ShakaCode Way!

 Optimizing Google Fonts on Gatsby Sites

 Achieve faster page loads and avoid flashing and jumping fonts by properly preloading Google fonts on your Gatsby sites with the gatsby-plugin-prefetch-google-fonts plugin.

 Clubhouse (Jira/Trello/Github) Toggl Time and Task Tracking

 Clear and regular communications regarding time spent on various tasks are critical to having good client relationships.
 To this end, ShakaCode leverages Toggl with Clubhouse to provide reports to our clients so they can assess the overall level of effort for various tasks and efficiency of ShakaCode development efforts.

 Cypress provides really powerful tools to create true end-to-end tests for modern web applications.
-With all these features we will stay 100% confident, that all frontend user interactions, even async requests, work as expected.
+With these testing features, stay 100% confident that all frontend user interactions, even async requests, work as expected.